cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/gke/demo.md

 >**NOTE**
 >
->The following commands use variable configured in (#Configure environment variables)
+>The following commands use variable configured in [Configure environment variables](#configure-environment-variables-a-namecdro-gke-example-demo-config-env-vars).
+Ensure you have configured these variables before continuing.

 - Create GKE cluster
 ```bash